 Job application emails are likely to be more formal than a sales pitch, but both depend on a level of professionalism that keeps the tone of your content respectful yet to the point.
 Finally, why are you writing the email?
 What purpose does it serve?
 If you can identify two or three main points, you’ll be able to keep your email concise and avoid rambling paragraphs that undermine your professional façade.

 Tone Down the Typography (and emoji)

 There’s no place in the world of professional email writing for comic sans.
-When it comes to emojis in work emails – use your judgment. 😎, 😜 or 🙀may not always fly, but a friendly wave 👋or great job clap 👏 can be a nice touch.
+When it comes to emojis in work emails – use your judgment. ?, ? or ?may not always fly, but a friendly wave ?or great job clap ?
 Stick to a single font (usually Times Roman, Arial or something similar) and write in clear sentences with short paragraphs.
 Bullet points are fine, however, keep it simple and don’t go over the top.

 Proof Everything (at least) Twice

 Whenever you’re writing an email, you should proofread what’s on the page.
 When it comes to professional email writing, that advice goes double.
 Everyone’s heard those funny stories where people accidentally send embarrassing party pictures to their boss, or confuse a client’s email address with their favorite waxing parlor.
 Well, it can happen to you too.